Fiori-Tracker/fioritracker.github.io/docs/tracked/SPS03/cats.md

 [![](res/cat-list.png)](res/cat-list.png)
 ## Linkage to other content types

- Catalog "To-be" entry serves as a reference for catalog-related content types lists.
+ Catalog Specification entry serves as a reference for catalog-related content types lists.
 The content you can list with the catalog is:

 | [To-be](../../to-be.md) | [As-is](../../as-is.md) | [Info records](../../info-records.md)|
 |-|-|-|